kide-vm/kide/lib/risc/README.md

 ## Interpreter

-There is an interpreter that can interpret compiled register machine programs.
+There is an interpreter that can interpret programs compiled to the risc instruction set.
 This is very handy for debugging (and nothing else).

 Even more handy is the graphical interface for the interpreter, which is in it's own repository: